5hubham5ingh/WallWiz/README.md

   - `async function getLightThemeConf(colorHexArray){}` and
     `async function getDarkThemeConf(colorHexArray){}`: These functions generate
-    theme configuration files from an array of up to 30 hex color codes derived from the selected wallpaper and return them as strings.
+    theme configuration files from an array of up to 16 (by default) hex color codes derived from the selected wallpaper and return them as strings.
 These functions will only be called when the cached theme configuration file either does not exist or is outdated.

     **Example Array**:
     ```javascript
-    // Array of up to 30 colors derived from the wallpaper, ordered by their frequency in the wallpaper
+    // Array of up to 16 colors derived from the wallpaper, ordered by their frequency in the wallpaper
     [
       "#1a1a1a",
       "#2e2e2e",